morris-lab/CellTagR/README.md

 bam.test.obj@network
 ```

 Additionally, the network can be saved to a html file, allowing better visualization and overview.
+Please make sure to have pandoc to support markdown and output this network.
 ```r
 saveNetwork(bam.test.obj@network, "~/Desktop/presentation/Demo/hf1.d15.network.construction.html")
 ```